greenfork/nimraylib_now/README.md

 ![](crown.png?raw=true)

-## Conversion and naming differences with C
+## Naming differences with C
-Naming is converted to more Nim-pleasing style.
-Although some definitions in this library's file may have names like `FULLSCREEN_MODE`, you can still use them (and encouraged to) as `FullscreenMode` in code.
+Naming is converted to more Nim conventional style but in a predictable manner.
 Generally just omit any prefixes you see in official docs and use camelCase for procs, everything else stays the same:
 ```c